dzek69/queue-system/tutorials/02advanced.md

 });
 ```

-Of course in this example you will cancel all John's tasks if mutiple was added and keep in mind that this method is
-slower for single tasks as it needs to loop and compare the whole queue.
+This code will cancel all John's tasks.

 > Note: Make your filtering function safe when it comes to task data being defined or in different shape for some tasks.